zznty/SE-ProjectEclipse.SSGI/README.md

 # SE-ProjectEclipse.SSGI

+Plugin for Space Engineers that adds single-bounce screen space global illumination.
+This is a work-in-progress meaning it doesn't look anywhere near marketable currently.
+It might be usable for taking screenshots when used in a static scene.

 How to install:
 1. Clone the repo on your computer.
 2. Go to the root directory (where the .sln file is), click on the address bar, type cmd and press enter.